What is Inflation?

 Consumer Price Index – Measure of Inflation

-The year-on-year rate of change in the CPI is widely used as an indicator of inflation affecting consumers.
+The year-on-year rate of change in the CPI is widely used as an indicator of inflation.
 The CPI measures the changes over time in the price level of consumer commodities and services generally purchased by households.

 According to C&SD, The CPI in a specific month is computed by comparing the total expenditure required to purchase a basket of consumption items in that month with that required to purchase the same basket in the base period.